 2nd April – Clubs and leagues

 27th March – National Programmes (All Stars and Dynamos)

 18th March – Suspension of recreational game

 Despite the break in activity, we remain fully committed to keeping our players, coaches, officials and volunteers ‘safe’ within cricket environments in the County.
 We have had to make some changes to the standard practices during the pandemic, and these changes are outlined in our interim safeguarding measures web page.

-This week the ECB sent communication to introduce their new online Safe Hands Online Management System which will strengthen the network and continue to make cricket a safe game for young people, their families and all those around them to enjoy.
+In April the ECB sent communication to introduce their new online Safe Hands Online Management System which will strengthen the network and continue to make cricket a safe game for young people, their families and all those around them to enjoy.